RSS Feed

 State College, PA 16803

 Some of the best micro brews in the state, pair a mug up with a Black Bean Burrito, Three Cheese Panini or their award winning Vegetarian Walnut Burger.
 As of March 2012 have added multiple vegetarian and vegan specials every Wednesdays.
-Read the updated review here and let it be known Otto’s increased from 3 to 4/5 stars because of their efforts.BiNaH_Hex_2012_sm
+If you are in State College on a Wednesday this is THE place to go.

 ____________________